nrf-rs/nrf-hal/examples/blinky-button-demo/README.md

-# The blinky button demo
+# Blinky button demo

 This hello world example turns on LED 1 when you press Button 1 on the nrf52-dk (PCA10040).
-> You will have to change the pin numbers if you use a nRF52840-DK device.
+> Note: You will have to change the pin numbers if you use a different device.

 ## Set up with `cargo-embed`